Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: Open problems and subjects for future study

 \subsection{Topological questions}

-\begin{itemize} \item The ``mixed fundamental group'' bordism group $\Omega_n^{(L,G)} (B\Gamma_\beta\xrightarrow{B\theta} B\Gamma)$ seems to be very hard to compute; it doesn't just fit into an exact sequence like the one we developed in \cite{BB-PP-JR}.
-But is there a \emph{spectral sequence} computing $\Omega_n^{(L,G)} (B\Gamma_\beta\xrightarrow{B\theta} B\Gamma)$? \item What about a Kreck-Stolz $s$-invariant?
-More precisely, in \cite[Proposition 2.13]{MR1205446}, Kreck and Stolz defined an invariant $s(M,g)$ of psc metrics $g$ on closed spin manifolds $M$ of dimension $3$ mod $4$ with vanishing Pontryagin classes.
-This invariant has the properties that it is preserved under spin-structure-preserving isometries and that the relative index $i(g, g')$ in the sense of \cite[\S4]{MR720933} is given by $s(M,g)-s(M,g')$.
+\begin{itemize}\itemsep=0pt \item The ``mixed fundamental group'' bordism group $\Omega_n^{(L,G)} \big(B\Gamma_\beta\xrightarrow{B\theta} B\Gamma\big)$ seems to be very hard to compute; it doesn't just fit into an exact sequence like the one we developed in~\cite{BB-PP-JR}.
+But is there a \emph{spectral sequence} computing $\Omega_n^{(L,G)} \big(B\Gamma_\beta\xrightarrow{B\theta} B\Gamma\big)$? \item What about a Kreck--Stolz $s$-invariant?
+More precisely, in~\cite[Proposition 2.13]{MR1205446}, Kreck and Stolz defined an invariant $s(M,g)$ of psc metrics $g$ on closed spin manifolds $M$ of~dimen\-sion~$3$ mod $4$ with vanishing Pontryagin classes.
+This invariant has the properties that it is preserved under spin-structure-preserving isometries and that the relative index $i(g, g')$ in~the sense of~\cite[Section~4]{MR720933} is given by $s(M,g)-s(M,g')$.
 It would be interesting to know if one could do something similar for adapted psc wedge metrics on Witt spin pseudomanifolds $M_\Sigma$.
-This would require using the index theorem of \cite{Piazza-Vertman} and replacing vanishing of the Pontryagin classes with vanishing of the Goresky-MacPherson homology $L$-class or, more generally, of the $K$-homology class of the pseudomanifold signature operator. \end{itemize}
+This would require using the index theorem of~\cite{Piazza-Vertman} and replacing vanishing of the Pontryagin classes with vanishing of the Goresky--MacPherson homology $L$-class or, more generally, of the $K$-homology class of the pseudomanifold signature operator. \end{itemize}